TeamHG-Memex/autologin/README.md

-# autologin
+# Autologin: Automatic login for web spiders
-AutoLogin is a utility that makes it easier for web spiders to access content behind logins.
-Provide it with a URL (normally the homepage), and a set of valid login credentials and it will search the page for login forms and attempt to login for you.
+AutoLogin is a *utility that makes it easier for web spiders to access content behind logins*.
+Provide it with credentials and a URL or the html source of a page(normally the homepage), and it will search the page for login forms and attempt to login for you.
 Cookies are returned to be used by your spider.

+The goal of Autologin is to make it easier for web spiders to crawl websites that require authentication *without having to re-write login code for each website* that is the subject of a crawl.

-AutoLogin can be used as a library, on the command line, or as a service.
+Autologin can be used as a library, on the command line, or as a service.

-Docs and usage are in docs/_build/index.html.
+Autologin is written in Python and only requires lxml and Flask in order to do its thing.
+However if you install Formasaurus (and you should) it will automatically make use of it and be more likely to return valid login cookies.

 ## Code Example